opentensor/bittensor/DEVELOPMENT_WORKFLOW.md

 - Switch branch to staging: `git checkout staging`
 - Merging feature branch into staging: `git merge --no-ff feature/my-feature`
 - Pushing changes to staging: `git push origin staging`
-- Delete feature branch: `git branch -d feature/my-feature` (alternatively, this can be navigated on the GitHub web)
+- Delete feature branch: `git branch -d feature/my-feature` (alternatively, this can be navigated on the GitHub web UI)

 This operation is done by Github when merging a PR.

 So, what you have to keep in mind is:
 - Open the PR against the `staging` branch.
-- After merging a PR you MUST delete your feature branch.
-This is strictly inforced.
+- After merging a PR you should delete your feature branch.
+This will be strictly enforced.

 #### Create release branch